“Bella’s Bug”; a bittersweet love affair with 3 cars, two dogs, and a woman.

 It really became Bella’s Bug when Savanna, (My & Mel's 1st dog), had a grand mal seizure the week of her 13th birthday, and I had to put her down Christmas eve, just a year after Melissa's departure.
 It's clear to me Melissa & Savanna are happy in heaven, and Bella needed some high quality time, one-on-one, with a capable, attentive owner, to have some adventures with, in this lifetime.
 I’m also confident Melissa is along for the ride, when Bella and I go on our adventures in her bug.

 Savanna was far and away the greatest dog I've ever known, but in such a short time Bella and I have bonded so closely, it’s amazing, yet they are each the greatest in their own ways.
-Our latest adventures include driving over Refugio Rd with the Bro’s of SBVDub Club, And caravanning with an entourage of VW’s to MITM at Nojoqui Falls, where Bella got the see a waterfall for the first time, and sadly, possibly her last, as she’s 14 years old now, but definitely, the happiest days of her life, and mine, in Bella's Dog Doo Brown Bug.
+Our latest adventures include driving over Refugio Rd with the Bro’s of SBVDub Club, And caravanning with an entourage of VW’s to MITM at Nojoqui Falls, where Bella got the see a waterfall for the first time, and sadly, her last, as she departed earth at nearly 15 years old due to cancer in the larynx.
+The happiest days of her life, and mine, were spent together in Bella's Dog Doo Brown Bug.